Gurmeet22/Task-Manager/README.md

 # Task-Manager
-An application to provide task management functionality to user.
+An API to provide task management functionality to user.